TaufiqRahman04/ppg-stress-preprocessing/README.md

 # ppg-stress-preprocessing
 A project focusing on pre-processing PPG signals for stress detection.
-Includes filtering, noise removal, and signal preparation pipeline for machine learning classification
+Includes filtering, noise removal, and signal preparation pipeline for machine learning classification.
+This project was developed as part of my undergraduate final thesis.

 Resource